some-avail/json2mummy/README.md

 - create constants for project and sibling-prefix
 - publicize constants and procs with a * so that they can be called from elsewhere

-Then you can simply copy the routes to the super-project.
+After that you can simply copy the routes to the super-project.

-### Still to be done; a starter-project
+### Still to be done

--create a starter-project that can be used /copied as template with not much content but with the needed boiler-plate code.
+- create a **starter-project** that can be used /copied as template with not much content but with the needed boiler-plate code.
 This project must be kept up to date.
+- implement a form of persistInBrowser